Internet Draft Paul Hoffman

 If a profile is going to use a Unicode normalization, it SHOULD use

-Unicode normalization form KC.
-Form KC maps many "compatibility
+Unicode normalization for KC.
+For KC maps many "compatibility

 characters" to their equivalents.
-Some user interface systems make it
+Many user interface systems enter

-possible to enter compatibility characters instead of the base
+compatibility characters instead of the base equivalents.
+Thus, using

 A profile MUST refer to a specific version of [UAX15].
 If a later